NemoNotFound/NemosCarpentry/ReadMe.md

 - New blocks
     - Carpenting Table
-    - Glass Front Doors for all wood types
+    - Glass doors for all wood types
+    - Stained glass doors for all wood types and colors
     - "The Classic" Table for all wood types
     - Chairs for all wood types
+- New tools
+  - Saw
+- New items
+  - Door frame for all wood types
 - New recipes for Crafting Table
     - Bound Bamboo Ladder
+    - Carpenting Table
+    - Saw
 - New recipes for Carpenting Table
     - Ladder
     - "The Classic" Tabletop